Scroll to content

 Mutual Respect

 Respect is one of the core values that is tangible at our school.
 The teaching and learning of Christian values is inherent in all we do, but specifically taught through Religious Education, Collective Worship, Leadership days and Personal Social Health and Citizenship Education(PSHCE).
 This helps to develop self-esteem and positive relationships with others.
-Children embrace leadership roles such as Assembly Monitors and the Anti-bullying Steering Group where they put together presentations for the rest of school and influence policy and practice.
+Children embrace leadership roles such as Worship Monitors and the Anti-bullying Steering Group where they put together presentations for the rest of school and influence policy and practice.
 Other children respond respectfully and willingly and eagerly answer questions and respond readily to evaluations which the leaders incorporate into their plenaries.

 Tolerance of those with Different Faiths and Beliefs